Tax-managed investing 101: Understand the basics and slay the beast

 6. Trust accounts

 Trust accounts are created for a variety of reasons.
 In many cases they are created to support the ongoing needs of a specific individual or organization.
 Trusts that aren’t passthrough entities—meaning trusts that have their own tax identification number and file their own tax return—have a unique tax situation.
-Once distributions exceed $12,750, these trusts are most often taxed at the highest tax level possible.
+Once taxable income exceeds $12,750, these trusts are most often taxed at the highest tax level possible.
 Today that rate is 37%, in addition to the 3.8% Net Investment Income Tax (NIIT).

 It doesn’t take much for a trust account to quickly find itself in this highest tax-bracket.
 For example, a $1 million trust account yielding 2% could be paying a maximum level of federal taxes, in addition to state and local taxes.
 Investors are finding that the use of a tax-smart approach to the management of these underlying assets can make a significant difference to long-term returns.